FRRouting/frr/doc/user/vnc.rst

        }
    }

-.. [#] The nve-id is carriedin the route distinguisher.
+.. [#] The nve-id is carried in the route distinguisher.
 It is the second octet
        of the eight-octet route distinguisher generated for Ethernet / L2 advertisements.
 The first octet is a constant 0xFF, and the third through eighth octets are set to the L2